frzyc/genshin-optimizer/README.md

 ### Notable Libs
 [gi-good](/libs/gi-good/) - Interface for the Genshin Open Object Description (GOOD).
 An import format for Genshin scanners.

 [sr-srod](/libs/sr-srod/) - Interface for the Star Rail Object Description (SROD).
-An import format for Star rail scanners.
+An import format for Star Rail scanners.

 [pando](/libs/pando/) - The new Optimizer calculation engine.